lsst-sitcom/sitcomtn-025/index.rst

 Implementing this type of capability requires numerous pieces to work together.

-"Catcher CSC"
+Catcher CSC
 '''''''''''''

-A series of new functionality, which for the purposes of this document we have grouped into a single "Catcher CSC" is required to handle the low-level coordiation of identifying when a specific condition is met, then launching and monitoring an analysis process.
+A series of new functionality, which for the purposes of this document we have grouped into a single "Catcher" Controllable SAL Component (CSC) is required to handle the low-level coordiation of identifying when a specific condition is met, then launching and monitoring an analysis process.
 It is still being evaluated if it is required to generate a new CSC or if the Watcher CSC can be augmented to handle this new functionality.
+For the purposes of this document we will assume the functionality is to be captured in a new CSC.
 The Catcher functionality also requires a LOVE display to show which tasks are running, links to generated reports, and alarms or notifications for observers.

 More details on the design and implementation can be found in the `Catcher Design Document <https://docs.google.com/document/d/1mbmfqjebOuHIV8CwC7jFHcFKCRMtyBDHPXeGfBO1EPE/edit#>`_ currently being worked on as a google doc.